cgascoig/isctl/openapi/docs/EquipmentChassisAllOf.md

 HasStorageEnclosures returns a boolean if a field has been set.

+### SetStorageEnclosuresNil

+`func (o *EquipmentChassisAllOf) SetStorageEnclosuresNil(b bool)`

+ SetStorageEnclosuresNil sets the value for StorageEnclosures to be an explicit nil

+### UnsetStorageEnclosures
+`func (o *EquipmentChassisAllOf) UnsetStorageEnclosures()`

+UnsetStorageEnclosures ensures that no value is present for StorageEnclosures, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)